cappuchinese/Intro-Java/README.md

 There is a plugin that supports Markdown in Netbeans [Markdown Support for NetBeans](https://github.com/madflow/flow-netbeans-markdown).
 It is very handy if you want to read your assignments nicely formatted from within NetBeans.
 Alternatively, you can read it on Bitbucket -- this has the advantage that the Java syntax highlighting does work correctly!.

+* Commit your own code to your Forked repo on Bitbucket

 * To start testing a single class: Select single source file and select "Test File" from context menu (right click)